wpbrown/oakproxy/testenv/README.md

 You can either provide the `sourceIp` parameter for Public IP mode or leave it empty for VPN mode.
 If you provide the `sourceIp` you must also provide `dnsPrefix`.

 ### Public IP Mode
 Public IPs will be attached to each machine and an NSG will be applied to all machines that only allows ingress to the lab via RDP from `sourceIp`.
-If you IP changes you need to update the NSG rule.
+If your IP changes you need to update the NSG rule.

 ### VPN Mode
 A Virtual Network Gateway will be provisioned.
 If you provide `vpnCaCert` it will be installed.
 There are no public IPs in the lab and no NSG is provisioned.
 All access is via VPN and all traffic is allowed from the VPN client.